 2002 To help local businesses provide behavioral health support to their employees, Renz Center acquired Employee Assistance Services (EAS) from a consortium of local agencies.

-2004 As more youth deal with substance abuse issues, Renz Center established the Intensive Outpatient Treatment program specific for adolescents.
+2004 As more youth deal with substance misuse issues, Renz Center established the Intensive Outpatient Treatment program specific for adolescents.

 2007 To offer an environment for wellness, the Center created a Serenity Path, reflection pond, basketball and volleyball courts for tranquil meditation and recreational activity.